stratum-mining/sv2-workshop/md/sv2-workshop.md

 ## Pool-only steps

-Miners can jump to slide 30
+Miners can jump to slide 34.

 ---

-If in a `tmux` session, open a new session with `ctrl+b` + `"`.
+Open a new `tmux` split with `ctrl+b` + `"`.
 To navigate to the new right pane, click on it.
-Run all `bitcoin-cli` commands in this pane.
+Run all `bitcoin-cli` commands in this split pane.

 ---